My Pages Menu

 How Many Disposable Vapes Can I Take on an Airplane?

 According to the UK Government, you are allowed to take your vape device when you travel, but you must keep it with you at all times - you are cannot put any vape devices in your checkin luggage.
 They also say you should check with the airline you are flying with before you travel as their policies may differ on what vapes and how many disposable vapes you can travel with.
+Typically though, you can fit around 15 to 20 disposable vapes in your carry on luggage (as they all need to be in a clear plastic bag for security, as they contain liquids!)

 Can You Put Disposable Vapes in Your Suitcase?